Kong/docs.konghq.com/app/konnect/org-management/users.md

 1. From the invitation email, follow the link to set up your account.
 1. Create a password.

-    The password must be 8 characters long and contain at least three of the
-    following: a lowercase letter, an uppercase letter, a number, or a special character.

     The first and last name, organization, and email address are filled in for you and cannot be changed at this time.